Microsoft agrees to buy U.S.-Israeli cyber firm Hexadite

-TEL AVIV Microsoft said on Thursday it has agreed to acquire Hexadite, a U.S.-Israeli provider of technology to automate responses to cyber attacks.
+TEL AVIV (Reuters) - Microsoft said on Thursday it has agreed to acquire Hexadite, a U.S.-Israeli provider of technology to automate responses to cyber attacks.

 Financial terms were not disclosed.